 In my last post, I attacked the convenience store for selling me less coffee for the same price, and paying for the privilege by buying their travel mug.
 Today, It’s about chewing gum.. and something I did not know, but you should!
 No, no, It’s not about the gum itself, its about retail franchise policies.
+Our credit counseling advice is to always see which stores have the best deals.

 A few weeks back I got a free sample of gum on the net, via a special offer.
 I liked it very much – very tasty, sugar free and best of all, the sample was free.
 (That’s one of my frugal hobbies, searching for freebies via other blogs, coupon sites, and such) But anyway…